 You’re an artist who has just completed a beautiful soft pastel drawing.
-You want to make sure that it lasts for years to come, but you’re not sure if you should use fixative.
-You’ve heard that fixative can ruin the delicate colors and textures in a soft pastel drawing, so you’re not sure what to do.
+You want to ensure that it lasts for years, but you’re not sure if you should use a fixative.
+You’ve heard that fixative can ruin the delicate colors and textures in a soft pastel drawing, so you’re unsure what to do.

-The biggest challenge artists face when protecting their artwork is not knowing what to do.
-Some artists might be under the impression that they need to use fixative to protect their pastel paintings, while others might not even know what a fixative is for pastels.
+The most prominent challenge artists face when protecting their artwork is not knowing what to do.
+Some artists might be under the impression that they need to use fixatives to protect their pastel paintings, while others might not even know what a fixative is for pastels.

-Additionally, some artists might not know how to protect their artwork without using a fixative or know of alternative protection methods.
+Additionally, some artists might not know how to protect their artwork without using a fixative or knowing of alternative protection methods.

-Finally, some artists might not know which method is best to protect their artwork.
+Finally, some artists might not know which method is best to seal chalk pastels.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy